Family Miridae - Plant Bugs

 Damage to plants usually occurs in the late-spring and early-summer when the nymphs are active.
 If this activity is several weeks before flower bud initiation, no damage will be evident at the time of flowering.
 However, early flowering plants can be severely damaged.
 These are the plants that need protection.
 Since the plant bug nymphs cause most of the damage, control of this stage is suggested.
 Inspect plants early and try to detect the first signs of the sucking damage.
 Small numbers of nymphs can be dislodged from the plants into a container of soapy water.
 Higher populations are best controlled with a registered pesticide or insecticidal soap.
 Check the plants again in two weeks to catch any late emerging nymphs.

 The tarnished plant bug is one of the most serious pests of small fruits and vegetables in New England.
 No truly effective or reliable management options currently exist.
 Growers routinely make 3-5 applications of insecticides each year to control this insect.
 The cost is $200-$500/acre.
 Considering the narrow profit margin for today's farmers, these costs are significant.
-The research being conducted at the Entomology Research Laboratory represents the first step towards developing insect-killing fungi for management of TPB.
+The research being conducted at the Entomology Research Laboratory represents the first step in developing insect-killing fungi for management of TPB.

 Clouded Plant Bug, Neurocolpus nubilus